 Whatever tool you use, speed is the most important factor to capitalizing on arbitrage opportunities.
 Profitable spreads won’t appear for long as many other trades, as well as automated trading bots, will be looking to make a profit as soon as the spread appears.
 As others submit trades to try and make a profit this will drive the prices on both exchanges to converge together and close the spread, so your goal is to find the spread and act on it first.

 There are a number of different strategies that can be used to act on an arbitrage opportunity.
-I will be discussing two popular approaches but there are certainly other options as well, triangular arbitrage in particular being another popular method.
+I will be discussing two popular approaches but there are certainly other options as well.

 Strategy 1: Buy, transfer, and sell